 Strategy LU 1.2.8 relates to compatibility between land uses and includes a review matrix to determine compatibility between adjacent future land use (FLU) designations.
-The proposed Medium Density Residential (MEDR) FLU designation is shown in the matrix as "presumed compatible" with City of Venice Moderate Density Residential (MODR) FLU designations.
-However, some of the adjacent MODR designations are Sarasota County, which is less intense than City of Venice MODR (2.0-4.9 du/acre compared to 5.1-9.0 du/acre).
+The proposed Institutional Professional (IP) FLU designation is shown in the matrix as "presumed compatible" with City of Venice Medium Density Residential (MEDR) FLU designation being sought for the property south of the subject parcel, and the Mixed Use Corridor designation to the north is not considered in the table.
+Properties to the east and west are Sarasota County MODR.
+The matrix does not account for County FLU designation.
+However, it is noted that County MODR allows less density than City of Venice MODR (2.0-4.9 du/acre compared to 5.1-9.0 du/acre).
+The compatibility table shows IP and MODR to be "potentially incompatible."
 This is information to consider when determining compatibility, but it is important to note that any inconsistencies identified could be addressed through mitigation techniques in subsequent rezoning and site and development applications.
 The compatibility matrix is reproduced below: